SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 You can start the web application nodes.
 If everything works well, you could reach your backend application through the load balancer.

-And now you can start and stop the number of nodes you want to see the dynamic reconfiguration occurring.
+And now you can start and stop any number of nodes you want!
+You will see the dynamic reconfiguration occurring.
 Keep in mind that HAProxy will take few seconds before nodes will be available.
 The reason is that HAProxy is not so quick to restart inside the container and your web application is also taking time to bootstrap.
 And finally, depending of the health checks of HAProxy, your web app will not be available instantly.

-Finally, we achieved our goal to build an architecture that is dynamic and react to new nodes and nodes that are leaving.
+Finally, we achieved our goal to build an architecture that is dynamic and reacts to nodes coming and going!

 ![Final architecture](assets/img/final-architecture.png)

 **Deliverables**:

-1. Take a screenshots of the HAProxy stat page showing more than 2 web application running.
+1. Take a screenshots of the HAProxy stat page showing more than 2 web applications running.
 Additional screenshots are welcome to see a sequence of experimentations like shutting down a node and starting more nodes.

 2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
-If any, provides the links of your readings for the improvements.
+If any, provide references to your readings for the improvements.

 3. Present a live demo where you add and remove a backend container.